 Aurion is looking for a new cohort of team members with skills in software development or number crunching to join Australia’s best payroll solutions delivery team.

 In return, Aurion offers the opportunity to work with industry experts, based entirely onshore in Australia, using the latest technology platforms from AWS and Atlassian.
 If you want to make an impact that future employers will notice, Aurion is in a sweet spot in terms of company size and growth outlook, with around 100 team members and a creative and agile attitude.

-Read Aurion’s profile and how HR leaders are putting employees front and centre as they forge a new way of working, in HRD’s special report – Employers of Choice 2021.
+Read Aurion’s profile and how HR leaders are putting employees front and centre as they forge a new way of working, in HRD’s special report – Employer of Choice 2021.
 Find out why working with Aurion could set you on a rewarding career journey full of opportunity: Work With Us.